TaitoUnited/taito-cli/docs/plugins.md

 * [docker](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/docker/README.md): Build and push Docker container images using the `taito artifact prepare` and `taito artifact release` commands.
 * [helm](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/helm/README.md): Manage Helm deployments on Kubernetes using the `taito deployment *` commands.
-* [make](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/make/README.md): Execute make scripts with taito-cli.
+* [make](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/make/README.md): Execute make scripts with Taito CLI.
-* [npm](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/npm/README.md): Execute npm scripts with taito-cli.
+* [npm](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/npm/README.md): Execute npm scripts with Taito CLI.
-* [pipenv](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/pipenv/README.md): Execute pipenv scripts with taito-cli.
+* [pipenv](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/pipenv/README.md): Execute pipenv scripts with Taito CLI.
 * [semantic-release](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/semantic-release/README.md): Make a new release using the `taito build release` command.
 The [semantic-release](https://github.com/semantic-release/semantic-release) library will handle semantic versioning and release notes automatically based on your git commit messages.

-You typically need to implement the following taito-cli commands in *package.json*, *Makefile* or *Pipfile* of your project.
+You typically need to implement the following Taito CLI commands in *package.json*, *Makefile* or *Pipfile* of your project.
 Note that the commands should support also server environments in addition to the local development environment (expect for `unit` and `check` commands, that are run only locally).
 See [package.json](https://github.com/TaitoUnited/server-template/blob/master/package.json) of the kubernetes-template as an example.

 * `taito init`: Populate data sources with example data (databases, storages).
 * `taito info`: Show info required for logging in to the application.
 * `taito unit`: Run unit tests.
 * `taito test`: Run integration and e2e tests.
-Taito-cli provides `taito util-test` command that may be useful for implementing these.
+Taito CLI provides `taito util-test` command that may be useful for implementing these.
 * `taito check deps`: Check project dependencies (available upgrades, known vulnerabilities, etc.).
 * `taito check size`: Check application size (webpack bundle size, for example).
 * `release-pre:prod` and `release-post:prod`: Execute pre- and post-tasks for a production release (execute semantic-release, for example).